AIS-Bonn/nimbro_vision_servers/README.md

 ### Getting started

-Click through example/usage.ipynb and the individual examples under the models/ directory.
+Click through [usage.ipynb](./example/usage.ipynb) and the individual examples under the [models directories](./models/).

-If you would like to use the visualization functions there, install this package as directed below.
+If you would like to use the helper functions there, install this package as directed below.

 ### Setup